Dopa69-cloud/linklist/README.md

 4.next: A pointer to the next node.

-Single Node: This example demonstrates only one node creation and displays its data and pointer.
+5.Single Node: This example demonstrates only one node creation and displays its data and pointer.

-Dynamic Memory Allocation: The node is created on the heap using new.
+6.Dynamic Memory Allocation: The node is created on the heap using new.

-Display Function: Prints the node's data and the value of the pointer (next) which is NULL since there's no next node.
+7.Display Function: Prints the node's data and the value of the pointer (next) which is NULL since there's no next node.
 Step 1: Start

 Begin the program execution.